oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 Additional validation rules MAY apply, but their use is out of the scope of this specification.

-## Public Key Discovery for Issuer-signed JWTs {#public-key-discovery-for-issuer-signed-jwts}
+## Obtaining Public Key for Issuer-signed JWTs {#public-key-discovery-for-issuer-signed-jwts}

+A recipient of an SD-JWT VC MUST ensure that the public verification of the Issuer-signed JWT belongs to the Issuer of the Issuer-signed JWT.

 A recipient of an SD-JWT VC MUST apply the following rules to obtain the public verification key for the Issuer-signed JWT: